ocaml/dune/doc/goals.rst

 Tech companies tend be fond of big mono repositories, so to be able to work for them ``dune`` needs to be able to eat up large repositories without blinking.
-Not only it needs to build fast, but more importantly it must not get in the way of fast feedback during development, no matter the size of the repository.
+It not only needs to build fast, but more importantly it must not get in the way of fast feedback during development, no matter the size of the repository.